yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

   connections to the server for convenience.
 This is fine for a development environment.
 In a production environment where the application is deployed on a cloud service, the CORS policy needs to be specified more strictly.
 Read more about CORS [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-- We use [mockingoose](https://github.com/alonronin/mockingoose) to mock Mongoose functions when testing.

 #### Testing Dependencies